hyperstack-org/hyperstack/docs/client-dsl/methods.md

 you would in any Ruby class.

 **Interface Definition**
-These methods define the signature of the components params.
+These methods define the signature of the component's params.
 + `param(*args)` - specifies params and creates accessor methods
 + `fires(name, alias: internal_name)` - specifies an event call-back
 + `others(name)` accessor method that collects all params not otherwise specified